Wednesday, November 9, 2016

 Illinois Adventure #1601

 The settlers of Maeystown and their descendants preserved their cultural heritage well throughout the years.
-The Germans carried on their culture, traditions, and way of life, while still adapting to life in America.
-German was the only language spoken in the town for decades and this tradition was retained even longer in the homes.
+The Germans continued their culture, traditions, and way of life while still adapting to life in America.
+German was the only language spoken in the town for decades, and this tradition was retained even longer in the homes.
 German celebrations were also retained in the community and are still celebrated.

-The Maeys Family buried at St. John Cemetery Maeystown, Monroe County, Illinois:
+The Maeys Family is buried at St. John Cemetery in Maeystown, Monroe County, Illinois:

 Maeys, Billy 1922 - 1925